Whether you’ve got a minute, a month or more, if you’re looking for the best things to do around Perth we’re here to help.

 Australia is home to five species of black cockatoos, all of which are endangered due to a combination of land clearing, illegal shooting and competition with other species.
 The folks at Kaarakin are committed to saving as many of these iconic birds as possible – rescuing and rehabilitating them from countless threats, including being struck by vehicles, shot, or attacked by cats.
 Get involved by visiting one of their tour weekends, or even booking in for a close encounter.

 Make more furry friends at Caversham Wildlife Park

 Speaking of native animals, a visit to Caversham is something you just can’t pass up.
 Owned by a WA family since 1988, the park has the largest private collection of native wildlife in the state.
 Get the whole family on board for some interactive fun with the animals – you can hand-feed the kangaroos, touch a possum or lizard, or say hello to a wombat.
 Plus, watch the cheeky penguins at feeding time or get a photo with a koala.
-Don’t forget, the park is within the larger Whiteman Park conservation area, so you can follow up your visit with a walk through the bush and wetlands.

 Get amongst Rockingham’s water-based wildlife

 Rockingham is also home to plenty of impressive wildlife, especially around Shoalwater Island Marine Park.
 The park includes some great snorkelling sites, as well as the nearby Churchill Park Dive Trail and Saxon Ranger dive wreck if you’ve got the appropriate permit.
 Just off the coast you’ll find the Shoalwater Islands themselves – Seal, Shag and Penguin, each named for their local residents.
 Penguin Island, while only around 800 metres in length, is the largest of the islands; home to Little Penguins, dolphins, sea lions and heap of other aquatic life.